Best Poker Movies: 6 Must-Watch Films

 Some are gritty and raw, others lighthearted and fun.
 Each one offers valuable takeaways for players at every level.

-1. Rounders (1998) – A Classic in the Best Poker Movies List
+- Rounders (1998) – A Classic in the Best Poker Movies List

 Matt Damon plays Mike McDermott, a law student pulled back into the underground poker world.
-Edward Norton adds energy as his daring friend, while John Malkovich’s Oreo-obsessed Teddy KGB delivers one of cinema’s most memorable poker villains.
+Edward Norton adds energy as his daring friend, while John Malkovich’s Oreoobsessed Teddy KGB delivers one of cinema’s most memorable poker villains.

-Packed with authentic GTO poker strategy, sharp table banter, and high-stakes tension, it’s one of the most respected poker films ever made.
-Many pros credit Rounders for inspiring them to play poker seriously, and it’s often linked to the early 2000s poker boom.
+Packed with authentic GTO Poker Strategy, sharp table banter, and high stakes tension, it’s one of the most respected poker films ever made.
+Many pros credit Rounders for inspiring them to play poker seriously, and it’s often linked to the early 2000s poker boom. - The Cincinnati Kid (1965)

-Steve McQueen faces off against Edward G. Robinson in a legendary five-card stud poker tournament.
+Steve McQueen faces off against Edward G. Robinson in a legendary five card stud poker tournament.
 The psychological duel remains powerful decades later, even though it predates the rise of Texas Hold’em.

-Its climactic final hand set the gold standard for cinematic poker showdowns.
+Its climactic final hand set the gold standard for cinematic poker showdowns. - Molly’s Game (2017) – Among the Best Poker Films on Netflix

-Available as poker on Netflix, it’s a perfect mix of drama, style, and poker scenes that will inspire anyone interested in high-stakes play.
+Available as poker on Netflix, it’s a perfect mix of drama, style, and poker scenes that will inspire anyone interested in high stakes poker games. - Mississippi Grind (2015)

 Ryan Reynolds and Ben Mendelsohn star as two gamblers chasing fortune across the American South.
-More character-driven than card-focused, the story uses poker as both a backdrop and a metaphor for risk and reward.
+More character driven than card focused, the story uses poker as both a backdrop and a metaphor for risk and reward.

-For those who appreciate mixed strategies and the psychology of chance, it’s an underrated gem.
+For those who appreciate mixed strategies and the psychology of chance, it’s an underrated gem. - High Roller: The Stu Ungar Story (2003)

 Mel Gibson’s roguish Bret Maverick hustles his way into a riverboat poker tournament, alongside Jodie Foster and James Garner.

-Light, witty, and packed with sleight-of-hand tricks, it’s the perfect change of pace after more intense poker dramas.
+Light, witty, and packed with sleight of hand tricks, it’s the perfect change of pace after more intense poker dramas.

 Realism: Lessons from the Felt

 Films like Rounders immerse you in authentic poker settings.
 You learn about pot odds, adjusting bet sizes, and making disciplined decisions.
-The click of chips, a pause before a call—these moments reveal how strategy and psychology combine.
+The click of chips, a pause before a call these moments reveal how strategy and psychology combine.

 Glamour: Hollywood’s Take on Poker